VUV treatment

 Cross-cut test of nickel plated ABS/PC after VUV irradiation with an intensity gradient (lowest intensity top) in carbon dioxide atmosphere (left) and in oxygen atmosphere (right)

 The irradiation of polymers with a Xe excimer lamp gives a good pre-treatment for a metallization.
-An ABS/ PC blends are difficult to treat with other techniques.
+ABS/ PC blends are difficult to treat with other techniques.
 With the excimer lamp the treatment in a carbon dioxide atmosphere was found to give good results for the adhesion of plated nickel.